-- 3. Use one of the following methods: - If your Wi-Fi client device has a WPS button, press the WPS button on your router for more than two seconds, then click the start WPS button in Option 1 to start the WPS registration process. - If your client device has a WPS PIN, locate the PIN printed on the client's label or in the client documentation.
+- If your client device has a WPS PIN, locate the PIN printed on the client's label or in the client documentation.
 Enter the PIN number in the Enter PIN field.
-The Client WPS PIN field is located in Option 2 on the user interface. - Click Register. - Alternatively, you can enter the router's PIN shown on this screen into the WPS user interface of your device, if this PIN mode is supported by your Wi-Fi device. - After pressing the WPS button on your router, you have two minutes to press the WPS button on the client device before the WPS session times out.
+The Client WPS PIN field is located in the Option 2 on the user interface. - Click Register. - Alternatively, you can enter the router's PIN shown on this screen into the WPS user interface of your device, if this PIN mode is supported by your Wi-Fi device. - After pressing the WPS button on your router, you have two minutes to press the WPS button on the client device before the WPS session times out.